TymekProstak/Fundusz-Zdolni-computational-physics/kelvin_hemholtz_instablity/redme_kelvin.md

 Typical results are consistent with the expected behavior of the Kelvin-Helmholtz instability:

 - the vortex sheet begins to roll up and form vortex structures,
-- the parameter $\delta$ controls the rate and scale of vortex development,
+- the parameter `delta` controls the rate and scale of vortex development,
-- smaller $\delta$ allows finer structures to develop,
+- smaller `delta` allows finer structures to develop,
-- larger $\delta$ has a smoothing effect,
+- larger `delta` has a smoothing effect,
 - the Fourier spectrum reflects the presence of both small and large scales,
-- for large values of $\delta$, the spectrum is usually related to the characteristic scale of the main vortices,
+- for large values of `delta`, the spectrum is usually related to the characteristic scale of the main vortices,
-- for small values of $\delta$, the spectral energy may cover many modes because the solution contains both larger structures and smaller perturbations,
+- for small values of `delta`, the spectral energy may cover many modes because the solution contains both larger structures and smaller perturbations,
 - over time, smaller structures may wrap around larger vortex centers, which influences the shift of the spectral maximum,
-- the flow through $y=0$ describes the intensity of mixing between the layers,
+- the flow through `y=0` describes the intensity of mixing between the layers,
 - the initial perturbation affects the character of later structures,
 - using `double` precision improves numerical stability compared with lower-precision computations, especially for longer simulations and smaller regularization values.